Rajiv Rai: Legacy

 Rajiv Rai is known for launching the careers of many Bollywood actors and actresses and giving many artists their breakthrough in the industry.

 Anil Kapoor's iconic tagline "Jhakaas" that became associated with him throughout his career, was first assigned to him by Rai in Yudh (1985).

-Seasoned parallel cinema artist Naseeruddin Shah got his first breakthrough in commercial cinema as the male lead in Tridev (1992), starring in the movie's most popular song "Oye Oye".
-The film also helped establish Rai's future wife Sonam as an actress in Bollywood.

-Divya Bharti got her breakthrough in Bollywood with the iconic song "Saat Samundar Paar" in Vishwatma (1992).

-Akshay Kumar, Sunil Shetty and Raveena Tandon got their breakthrough in Bollywood with Mohra (1994), which established Kumar and Shetty as action heroes of the 1990s and Tandon as one of the leading heroines in Bollywood throughout the decade.

 Kajol, known for her image as a lovable heroine in films like Dilwale Dulhania Le Jayenge, got her first negative role in Gupt (1997), for which she received critical acclaim and became the first female actor to win the Filmfare Award for Best Performance in a Negative Role.
 The film also established Bobby Deol in Bollywood.

 Arjun Rampal was introduced in Bollywood as a lead hero in Rai's film Pyaar Ishq Aur Mohabbat (2001).

 Along with artists, Rai is also known for launching the career of Viju Shah in Bollywood.
 Shah assisted his father and uncle, the popular Kalyanji-Anandji duo during the music composition of Yudh, during which Rai and Shah became good friends.
 With the permission of Kalyanji-Anandji, Rai introduced Shah as a music director in Tridev.
 Kalyanji-Anandji's name appeared in the film credits but Shah was credited as a music arranger, before finally being credited as the music director in Vishwatma.
 Shah has been Rai's frequent collaborator, composing music for all of Rai's subsequent films.

 Personal life

 In 1991, he married Bollywood actress Sonam, whom he had directed in Tridev and Vishwatma.
-They have a son, Gaurav Rai (b.
-1992).
+They have a son, Gaurav Rai (born 1992).
 They divorced in 2016.

 In 1997, he had to leave India with his family for UK after escaping an assassination attempt by a hitmen believed to be working for the Mumbai underworld leader Abu Salem.